 Medical Editor: John P. Cunha, DO, FACOEP

-Cerezyme (imiglucerase) Injection is a man-made form of the beta-glucocerebrosidase protein.
-It is used to treat those who have a deficiency of beta-glucocerebrosidase (Gaucher disease) that causes anemia, low platelet count, bone disease, enlargement of the liver, or enlargement of the spleen.
-Common side effects of Cerezyme include discomfort at the site of injection, nausea, abdominal pain, diarrhea, fatigue, headache, dizziness, and rash.
+Cerezyme (imiglucerase) Injection is a man-made form of the beta-glucocerebrosidase protein used to treat those who have a deficiency of beta-glucocerebrosidase (Gaucher disease) that causes anemia, low platelet count, bone disease, enlargement of the liver, or enlargement of the spleen.
+Common side effects of Cerezyme include:

 The recommended dosage of Cerezyme is individualized to each patient and ranges from 2.5 U/kg of body weight 3 times per week to 60 U/kg once every 2 weeks.
 Before taking Cerezyme tell your doctor if you have antibodies to or have had allergic reactions to either imiglucerase or alglucerase (Ceredase).
 There are no known drug interactions to Cerezyme.
 You shouldn't take Cerezyme if you are pregnant unless your doctor determines it to be absolutely necessary.
 Caution should be taken if you are breastfeeding while taking Cerezyme.

 Our Cerezyme (imiglucerase) Side Effects Drug Center provides a comprehensive view of available drug information on the potential side effects when taking this medication.